Fall 2016 Mooov-In: Checking In

 - Unloading: During check-in you will receive a sixty-minute loading zone permit.
 After unloading the vehicle, please move it to an appropriate parking area.
 Tickets will be given to vehicles who stay in an unloading zone past their sixty minute time frame.

-- Garages (R Permit): Any resident who was offered and paid for a parking garage resident permit must park in the garage they received in the draw.
+- Garages (R Permit): Any resident who was offered and paid for a parking garage resident permit must park in the garage they received in the lottery.
 Use the access card attached to your permit that was mailed to you.
 If you have not yet received your permit and access card, pull a garage entry ticket and park your vehicle.
-During garage business hours (7:45 a.m. until 9 p.m.) take the pulled ticket and a photo ID to the garage office to obtain a temporary parking garage access card and temporary dashboard permit.
+For staffed garages during business hours (weekdays 8 a.m.-5 p.m.) take the pulled ticket and a photo ID to the garage office to obtain a temporary parking garage access card and temporary dashboard permit.
+For unstaffed garages, bring your ticket and photo ID to the nearest staffed garage for assistance.

 - The check-in scheduler helps limit the amount of traffic on campus.
 Less hectic traffic typically occurs during early morning or late evening check-in times.